 For individuals interested in graduate-level study:

 - The Fulbright Master’s and Ph.D.
-Programs fund graduate study for a Master’s or Ph.D program in the United States.
+Programs fund graduate study for a Master’s or Ph.D. program in the United States.
 Applications are typically due in May.
-Please visit http://www.usefpakistan.org/ for more details.
+Please visit https://www.usefp.org/scholarships/fulbright-degree.cfm for more details.

-- The Fulbright Scholar Program funds up to 10 months of lectureship, post-doctoral research, or a combination of the two for selected Pakistani scholars at U.S. college or university.
+- The Fulbright Scholar Program funds up to 10 months of lectureship, post-doctoral research, or a combination of the two for selected Pakistani scholars at a U.S. college or university.
 Applications are typically due in October.
-Please visit http://www.usefpakistan.org/ for more details.
+Please visit https://www.usefp.org/scholarships/fulbright-scholar.cfm for more details.

-- Teaching Excellence and Achievement (TEA) Program for Pakistan provides Pakistani secondary school teachers of English from government and foundation schools with the opportunity to develop expertise in their subject area, enhance their teaching skills and English proficiency, and increase their knowledge about the United States.
+- The Teaching Excellence and Achievement (TEA) Program provides Pakistani secondary school teachers of English from government and foundation schools with the opportunity to develop expertise in their subject area, enhance their teaching skills and English proficiency, and increase their knowledge about the United States.
 The program is offered to in-service English Language teachers only.

-The intensive six-week professional exchange program will be held in the United States in 2020.
 The program is focused on building expertise in best practice teaching methodologies and techniques, including development of lesson planning skills, assessment techniques, and teaching strategies.
 The program also includes instructional technology training in the use of computers for Internet, word processing and as teaching tools.
 Participants will also engage in a host university organized, 40-hour field experience at a local secondary school.
 Trips to U.S. cultural sites, civic activities, and academic support will be provided for participants throughout the program.
-Please follow the U.S. Embassy on Facebook for updated information on calls for applications and deadlines.
+For more information about the TEA program, see http://tea.org.pk/

 For Space, Science, and Technology Enthusiasts: